Things to do in Arras

 Measuring over 75m, the Arras Belfry offers magnificent view over the city, while the nearby Town Hall holds larger-than-life carved murals which reflect life in Arras through the ages.
 Beneath this building is an even better discovery though - the cave network of Les Boves.
 First installed in the 10th century, these passageways running underneath the city were primarily used by the wealthy homeowners to store their wares, before being extended out to create the Wellington Tunnels during WW1.
 During spring and summer, the Boves are especially sensorial, as they’re lovingly decorated with flowers and plants.

 Ready to go?
-Take a look at our Dover to Calais crossing today!
+Take a look at our Dover to Calais crossing and book your ferry to France today!